 Any person involved in organising and running the vote is disqualified from voting, as are members of their family.

 The EPO also reserves the right to decide at its discretion to disqualify any person from voting if there is good reason to do so, e.g. where that person:

 - is suspected of manipulating the vote (e.g. by repeat voting by automated means)

 - has breached these terms and conditions

-4. Early close of voting or prize draw
+3. Early close of voting

-5. Social media
+4. Social media

-6. Applicable law
+5. Applicable law

 Should any of these terms and conditions be or become wholly or partially invalid, the remaining clauses will still apply.
 Instead of the invalid provision, a lawful one that comes closest to achieving its economic object and purpose will be applied.
 The same will apply by analogy if there is a gap in these terms and conditions.

-8. Additional information and contact
+7. Additional information and contact